-5.2 A system exists to allow purchasing, CSR and other relevant staff to share information with each other about working conditions at suppliers Yes CSR, purchasing and other staff who interact with suppliers need to be able to share information in order to establish a coherent and effective strategy for improvements.
+5.2 A system exists to allow purchasing, CSR and other relevant staff to share information with each other about working conditions at suppliers with suppliers need to be able to share information in order to establish a coherent and effective strategy for improvements.
 Internal information system; status CAPs, reports of meetings of purchasing/CSR; systematic way of storing information.
-1 1 -1 -- ----- -- --- --- --- ---- --
+1 1 -1 -- --- --- --- --- ---- --